marcocharlie/advice-app/README.md

 ### Debugging

-You can run the debug of the applications by using the Debug panel in VSCode.
+You can run the debug of the application by using the Debug panel in VSCode.

 ### Available endpoints

-The app offers an HTTP `POST` `/api/advice` endpoint which returns a list of advices from [Advices Slip API](https://api.adviceslip.com/) for a given topic and maximum amount.
+The JSON RPC server offers an HTTP `POST` `/api/advice` endpoint and a `RPCService.GiveMeAdvice` method which returns a list of advices from [Advices Slip API](https://api.adviceslip.com/) for a given topic and maximum amount.

 #### Parameters:
 - `topic` (string, mandatory): a topic for which is wanted to get advice.